NO MORE LATE FINES.

 Previously when you checked out an item and didn’t return it by the due date, daily fines started accumulating.
 For some patrons, the growing amount could become burdensome.

-Our new policy?
+Our current policy?
 We still have due dates, and we encourage you to try to return your borrowed item on time.
 We’ll still send you email reminders to bring back your book, CD, or DVD.
 But we get it.
 Life gets in the way, and sometimes materials are turned in late.

 An item is officially categorized as overdue at 12:01 a.m. the day after its due date.
 But with Freedom from Fines, you don’t need to worry about a late fine that grows larger each day.

-Now, if something hasn’t been returned by two weeks after its due date and we haven’t heard from you, it will be considered lost and the Library will need to charge a fee to cover the cost of replacing the missing item in our collection.
+If something hasn’t been returned by two weeks after its due date and we haven’t heard from you, it will be considered lost and the Library will need to charge a fee to cover the cost of replacing the missing item in our collection.
 A lost item fee will be applied to your account.
 And if materials are still not returned by 42 days past due and we haven’t heard from you, your account may be turned over to a collection agency and charged a processing fee.